openstack/os-ken/doc/source/library_of_config.rst

 OF-Config support
 *****************

-Ryu has a library for OF-Config support.
+OS-Ken has a library for OF-Config support.

 XML schema files for NETCONFIG and OFConfig
 ===========================================